Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

 Solid participant:

-* G+Smo.
+* G+Smo (perpendicular-flap-vertex-gismo).
 For more information, have a look at the [G+Smo adapter documentation](https://precice.org/adapter-gismo-overview.html).

 ## Running the Simulation